civicrm/civicrm-user-guide/docs/email/scheduled-reminders.md

 ### Tokens available to scheduled reminders

-In addition to the standard tokens (see *Tokens and mail merge* in *Common workflows* for a full explanation of tokens) that are available in CiviMail, messages sent via scheduled reminders can also contain tokens representing information about events, activities, contributions and memberships that the scheduled reminder pertains to.
+In addition to the standard [tokens](/common-workflows/tokens-and-mail-merge.md) that are available in CiviMail, messages sent via scheduled reminders can also contain tokens representing information about events, activities, contributions and memberships that the scheduled reminder pertains to.
 This allows you to use